 Final Thoughts & Outlook

-For brands and retailers, the experience is the key, through content, through social media, and through influencers, too.
+For brands and retailers, the experience is the key, through content, social media, and influencers, too.
 It’s about building a 360-degree brand world around your customers.
-This cannot be done by a flick of a switch of some kind of super-software, but a smart combination of scalable cloud services, custom developments and, of course, the right employees and the right mindset to create inspiring and seamless experiences.
+This cannot be done by a flick of a switch of some kind of super-software, but by a smart combination of scalable cloud services, custom developments and, of course, the right employees and the right mindset to create inspiring and seamless experiences.